PiT: Progressive Diffusion Transformer: Conclusion

 \section{Conclusion}

-In this paper, we address the issue of global computational redundancy in the Diffusion Transformer (DiT) by proposing the window attention to fully exploit spatial information.
-Additionally, we observe that pure attention mechanisms exhibit a strong low-frequency bias in generative tasks.
-Based on it, we propose a high-frequency window bridging branch that operates in parallel with window attention across channels, forming the final Pseudo Shifted Window Attention module.
-Furthermore, we introduce the concept of Kth-order Attention Receptivity in the vision generative domain, elevating traditional attention mechanisms to a higher level.
-We also propose a novel channel allocation strategy that captures high-order similarity information without incurring additional computational cost.
-Our final method, termed Swin DiTs, is extensively validated through quantitative experiments, demonstrating its superior performance.
+In this paper, we propose a novel Pseudo Shifted Window Attention (PSWA), which address the global computational redundancy issue and low-frequency bias in the Diffusion Transformer (DiT).
+PSWA has a high-frequency window bridging branch that operates in parallel with static window attention across channels.
+Furthermore, we introduce the concept of Kth-order Attention in the vision generative domain, elevating the traditional attention concept to a higher level.
+We also propose a novel Progressive Coverage Channel Allocation (PCCA) that captures high-order similarity information without any incurring additional computational cost.
+Our final method, named PiT, is extensively validated via quantitative and visualization experiments, which demonstrate its superior performance.